 Taj Mahal – one of the seven wonders of the world, undoubtedly is one of the best things to see in India.
 Did I just write one of the best…yes, you know why – because there are so many places in India which are just over-shadowed because of the Taj.
 Don’t mind, I too love Taj, I’ve already been to Taj so many times now and yet never get enough of it.
 The reality is that India is a diverse, multi-cultured nation, despite this tourists usually prefer Taj and combines it with Jaipur and Delhi at max.
-Isn’t it unfair to other parts of India with immense beauty receives a cold-shoulder!
-There are so many places to visit in India beyond just the iconic Taj Mahal (read these tips to know before visiting the Taj)
+Isn’t it unfair to other parts of India with immense beauty receive a cold shoulder?
+There are so many places to visit in India beyond just the iconic Taj Mahal (read these tips to know before visiting the Taj).

 Related Read – India Travel Tips – Top tips for first-time travel to Delhi!

 Suggested Read – The 7 man-made wonders of India.

 Every time I read a travel blog or a traveller’s bucket list with a mention of India, it just revolves around the Taj Mahal.
 So, today I would like to introduce my readers to places to visit in India beyond the Taj Mahal.
 On that note, know how much Andra loves India and not only the Taj Mahal.
 Planning your trip also includes what to pack & how much it cost to travel in India including what to wear in India.
 India is fun to travel solo or even with family & friends but plan in advance when coming to India with kids.